 - Over (for images and Instagram Stories Highlights cover icons!)

-Examples of what can brands post on Instagram Stories
+What can brands post on their story?

 This is one of the best ways for brands to showcase their products and personnel without coming across as too pushy.
 Behind-the-scenes footage can come in the form of: